APeng215/ZombPlayer-forge/README.md

 This is a forge mod for Minecraft which spawns a zombified player when a player is killed by zombified creature.

-## How to Install

-1. [Download]() the Jar File of proper version.
-2. Copy or cut the jar file you've just downloaded to your mod path (usually ".../.minecraft/mods" or ".../.minecraft/versions/\<versionName>/mods")
-3. Make sure you have installed forge of proper version.

 ## Features

 - When a player is killed by zombified creature (including husks, drowneds etc.), a zombie will be spawned in the place.